kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 Hardware acceleration for Intel graphics for my new laptop.
 I preffer `intel-media-driver` before `libva-intel-driver` because `intel-media-driver` supports newer platforms and is updated more often.

     sudo pacman -S intel-media-driver

-Maybe, in the future I will experiment with the alternative drivers `intel-hybrid-codec-driver` in order to enable hardware acceleration
+Maybe, in the future I will experiment with the alternative drivers [`intel-hybrid-codec-driver`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/) in order to enable hardware acceleration for [VP8 and VP9 acceleration](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Intel).

+For AMD/ATI GPUs or AMD APUs:

+    libva-mesa-driver lib32-libva-mesa-driver mesa-vdpau lib32-mesa-vdpau

+This activates VAAPI hardware acceleration for Intel GPU.

 According to [VA-API drivers supported formats table](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#VA-API_drivers) we can see that the MPEG4 format is not supported for hardware acceleration.
 But we can still try to force it.
 Open the file with environment variables